AQIB-NAWAB/JavaScript-Questions/README.md

 ### Function or Local Execution Context:
 When a function is called in JavaScript, the JavaScript engine creates a new execution context for that function.
 This new execution context is known as the function or local execution context.
 This function execution context is also consist of two parts ** Creation Phase ** and ** Execution Phase **.
 The variables declared inside the function have local scope and are only accessible within that function.
 When the function completes execution, its execution context is removed from the stack.
+We use **call stack** to determine the order of local execution context

 ```jsx
 function print() {